 Lemonaid can prescribe medications for a wide range of conditions, including:

 - Hair loss

 - High cholesterol

 Lemonaid is HIPAA compliant and encrypts all data that it collects for your privacy.

 Lemonaid reviews from BBB and Trustpilot

-Lemonaid has an A+ rating from the BBB and a 3.7 out of 5-star customer rating on the BBB site, with one reviewer saying the platform is “such a help for busy moms.”
+Lemonaid is accredited and has an A+ rating from the BBB and a 2.48 out of 5-star customer rating on the BBB site, with one reviewer saying the platform is “such a help for busy moms.”
 Other reviews note that Lemonaid is easy to use, providing prompt medical attention from honest and friendly doctors.
 Some reviews do note that the app is glitchy and that doctors and nurse practitioners sometimes don’t answer follow-up messages.
-Lemonaid has a score of 2.8 out of 5 stars on Trustpilot based on six customer reviews.
+Lemonaid has a score of 2.8 out of 5 stars on Trustpilot based on 17 customer reviews.

 How much does an online doctor visit with Lemonaid cost?

 Lemonaid doesn’t accept insurance for consultations.
 Most consultations cost $25.
-For any health issues not listed on lemonaidhealth.com, you must pay $49 for a primary care video consultation.
 For $99 per month an individual can get matched with an online primary care physician ($178 per month for families).